-- No significant deviations to the contract have occurred. - The Research Council approves the progress report for the project and any requests to change the approved project framework, cf. Section 6.2.
+- That no deviations from the contract and/or breach of contract have occurred - The Research Council approves the progress report for the project and any requests to change the approved project framework, cf. Section 7.2.

 In the event one or more of these conditions is not satisfied, the Research Council may stop or change any future allocations or pledges.
-Furthermore, the Research Council may require repayment of all or part of the disbursed allocation, or decide to cancel the contract pursuant to Section 16, if this is warranted under the circumstances.
+Furthermore, the Research Council may require repayment of all or part of the disbursed allocation, or decide to cancel the contract pursuant to Section 18, if this is warranted under the circumstances.